1. Introduction

 5. Implementation of Policy - Responsibilities

 5.3.
-The Head of People & ICT implements, maintains, monitors and reviews the policy in relation to equalities in employment.
-The Head of People & ICT also has responsibility for providing training and guidance on the effective operation of the policy in this regard.
+The Head of Service with responsibility for HR implements, maintains, monitors and reviews the policy in relation to equalities in employment and also has responsibility for providing training and guidance on the effective operation of the policy in this regard.

 5.4.
 Executive Directors and Heads of Service will be responsible for ensuring equality of opportunity is applied and practised within their Service in relation to employment matters and service provision.
 They will be responsible for ensuring that their employees are aware of the implications of the Policy, their obligations under the law, and to ensure that their managers, supervisors and staff are given the relevant training to ensure the Council and policy aims are met.